sunstep/flutter_session_box/README.md

 - Fully testable with in-memory mock repository
 - Easy to integrate into any Dart or Flutter app
 - No DB dependency required for login state
-- Forces you to refresh your user id if you make use of ther user id functionality
+- Forces you to refresh your user id if you make use of the user id functionality

 ---